amansingh331/CredConnect/README.md

 You can test the API endpoints by making requests to `http://yourLocalIpAddress:3000/api`.
 Below are the key endpoints:

 - **yourLocalIpAddres**:
-- In terminal write ifconfig and get from there
+- In terminal write the below to get the yourLocalIpAddress
   - `ifconfig`: For Mac
   - `ipconfig`: For Window